Spay & Neuter Surgeries

 Mean Better Lives for Pets

 When you first adopt or purchase your new furry family member, you'll need to consider whether or not to sterilize them.
-Spay and neuter surgery is such an important step to take for their long-term wellbeing.
+Spay and neuter surgeries are such an important step to take for their long-term wellbeing.
 By relieving pets of their ability to reproduce, they actually end up living happier and healthier lives.
 They are no longer driven by the desire to find a mate, and so can be more attentive to you and your family.
 What’s more is that your pets also avoid serious reproductive diseases.

 Benefits of Spay and Neuter Surgeries

 Without reproductive organs producing hormones, spay and neuter surgery relieves pets of some undesirable behaviors and gives them some added health boosters, too.